 If there’s one good thing about trick-or-treating, it’s the workout.
 The activity happens primarily on foot and, depending on how many miles of sidewalk and streets you and the kids cover, you can all burn some calories in the process.
 Try steering clear of the shortcuts and enjoy taking the “long way” around the neighborhood in your quest for candy.
 Maybe even make note of your trick-or-treat route and turn it into a once-a-week exercise challenge for the family.
 After all, you don’t need a bag of candy to enjoy a brisk fall walk around town.

 Safety for the whole family should also be top of mind.
 From costumes to traffic, Safe Kids Worldwide offers a variety of helpful tips.
 Remember to check your local news outlets and social networks for participating trick-or-treat times and locations.
-Many communities offer indoor options for a warmer costume parading experience or parking lot “trunk-or-treat” festivals that keep kids out of high-traffic areas.
+Many communities offer a costume parading experience or parking lot “trunk-or-treat” festivals that keep kids out of high-traffic areas.

 Although the sugar intake can seem rough in the days following Halloween night, remember it only happens once a year.
 Just be sure to have the little ones brush their teeth before bed.